Theanine Content in Green Tea

 Which Tea?

-Finally, which tea contains the highest level?
+Finally, which tea contains the highest levels of theanine?

-A 2004 study conducted by the UK Institute of Food Research analysed 191 green teas from different countries.
+A 2004 study conducted by the UK Institute of Food Research analyzed 191 green teas from different countries.
 According to the authors, the size (age) of the leaves is actually the main criterion for grading green tea, and unlike black tea, green tea quality is directly related to the grading.

 In general, high quality green tea is described as "delicate" or "sweet."
 Sweetness is attributed to amino acids, especially theanine.